Single-photon-added coherent state based postselected weak measurement: Quantum Fisher Information with different methods

+Since both components of the mixed meter state yield identical QFI $Q_{cm}$, the total QFI of the final meter state $\rho_{cm}$ in the conventional measurement is also given by $Q_{cm}$.
+It is important to note that this quantity remains constant for a fixed $\alpha$, and does not depend on the interaction strength $\lambda$.
+As a result, the estimation precision cannot be improved by tuning interaction strength $\lambda$, and is instead solely determined by the fixed meter state parameter $\alpha$.

-which represents the maximum achievable FI for optimal measurement of the state $\vert\Phi_{f}\rangle$.
-When the WVA strategy is employed, the effective QFI, denoted as $F_{tot}=p_{f}Q_{f}$, quantifies the maximum amount of QFI available in the WVA measurement.
-Explicitly, the WVA-QFI for our system is given by
+When the WVA strategy is employed, the effective QFI, denoted as $F_{tot}=p_{f}Q_{FI}$, quantifies the maximum amount of QFI available in the WVA measurement.
+Explicitly, in our system the final meter state after postselection is $\vert\Phi_{f}\rangle$, the WVA-QFI is given by

 \begin{widetext}

 \end{widetext}where $\ensuremath{C=\frac{1}{2}(\cos\theta_{i}+\cos\theta_{f})}$.
 In Eq. (\ref{eq:11}), the expectation values are explicitly given by $\langle\hat{n}\rangle=|\alpha|^{2}$, $\langle\hat{n}^{2}\rangle=|\alpha|^{2}+|\alpha|^{4}$, and $\langle\hat{n}^{3}\rangle=|\alpha|^{2}+3|\alpha|^{4}+|\alpha|^{6}$.